 - Using an M&A Advisor: Experienced M&A advisors are judicious about which SaaS businesses they represent.
 Detailed financial records, historical site analytics, and upward trending growth are common prerequisites.
 Although there is a standard commission of 10-15%, an expert M&A advisor can provide a pre-vetted network of motivated buyers, expert due diligence, and the legal experience to ensure the deal goes smoothly.
 These and other factors help cut the average sale time down to four to eight weeks for qualified sellers.
 Moreover, the higher fees are often more than offset by the higher valuation and corresponding sale price that the business achieves, thus most often leading to a higher net profit for sellers than a marketplace.

 - Direct Sales: If you have a proven track record of success in operating and selling SaaS businesses, a direct sale may be a viable option.
 The seller will be responsible for all legwork such as due diligence, legal documentation, and buyer outreach, so, unlike when using a broker or marketplace, there should be no fees or commissions payable upon successful execution of a sale.
 However, the expenses accrued due to hiring lawyers, accountants, and other third-party contractors might quickly outweigh any savings in this regard.
 Additionally, unless you have a network of buyers you trust, you risk exposing valuable information about your company to unscrupulous suitors.

 Regardless of whether or not you are currently considering an exit, a thorough understanding of how to value a SaaS business creates the opportunity to positively impact the asking price.
-If you are interested in having an experienced M&A advisor value your SaaS business at no cost and help you determine if the time is right to sell your SaaS business, don’t hesitate to get in touch.
+If you are interested in having an experienced M&A advisor value your SaaS business at no cost and help you determine if now is the time to sell, don’t hesitate to get a free valuation.